Ghostory Download Free PC Game Full Version - Code List

 About This Game

 In human type, the participant can work together with levers, keys or backpack.
-In ghost type, the participant can fly or go by means of partitions.
+In ghost type, the participant can fly or cross by partitions.
 The participant has to cleverly use each varieties to get the backpack out of the cave.

 Download Details

-In Ghostory, you’re taking position of a lone traveller who obtained misplaced within the woods.
-He drinks from an unknown lake and will get affected by a curse – he can remodel to a ghost and fly.
+In Ghostory, you are taking function of a lone traveller who received misplaced within the woods.
+He drinks from an unknown lake and will get affected by a curse – he can rework to a ghost and fly.
 However, he’s slowly dying.